Wedding Bar Options

 Consumption Bar (Pay for What’s Poured)

-A consumption bar (sometimes called a tab bar) means you pay for what your guests actually drink.
+A consumption bar (also known as a “tab bar”) means you only pay for what your guests actually drink.
+This option is typically more cost-effective and can work well for weddings with lighter-drinking guest lists.

 • Offers flexibility in drink selections